-The consultation with stakeholders will be done in two different formats.
+The information sessions with stakeholders will be done in two different formats.
 A public meeting with communities in each Learning Centre will be scheduled during the month of February.
-In addition, an online survey, which will also provide background information on the impacted schools and other relevant information, will be administered.
-Consultation for principals and school staff will be done through targeted email communications and online surveys.
+In addition, information will be posted on both school and board websites, which will also provide background information on the impacted schools and other relevant information.
+Information sessions for principals and school staff will be done through targeted email communications and information on board websites.

-The impacts of bell time optimization on local child care services will vary from schoolto-school.
-Changes in bell times may require some licensed child care, before-and afterschool programs (BASP) and authorized recreation program providers to adjust their hours of operation, capacity and staffing.
+The impacts of bell time optimization on local child care services will vary from school-to-school.
+Changes in bell times may require some licensed child care, before-and after-school programs (BASP) and authorized recreation program providers to adjust their hours of operation, capacity and staffing.
 The Early Years Team, working in collaboration with Communications staff, Superintendents, and Transportation teams, will create a coordinated communication plan for informing all stakeholders.
 The transition to new hours of operation for child care centres, before-and after-school programs and authorized recreation providers will be contingent on open and regular communication between the principal, child care supervisor and families.
-The Early Years team will begin consultations with child care staff to fully assess the degree to which operational adjustments are required in each school.
+The Early Years team will begin information sessions with child care staff to fully assess the degree to which operational adjustments are required in each school.
 A similar process of evaluation will be undertaken regarding the operation of EarlyON Centres in TDSB schools.